aldebaran/qibuild/doc/source/guide/cmake/writing_a_config_cmake.rst

 -------------

-Here we assume that the ``foo`` library only needs an include directory, and tht the name of the library is the same in debug and in release.
+Here we assume that the ``foo`` library only needs an include directory, and the name of the library is the same in debug and in release.

 The canonical ``foo-config.cmake`` should look like